 The forms in this package are used for communication between the IMSI Administrator and applicants for and assignees of these resources.
 Forms included in this package are:

-Form A - Mobile Network Code (MNC) Application, Reservation, Information Change or Return
+Form A - Mobile Network Code (MNC) Application, Information Change or Return

 Applicants complete, sign, and send this form to the IMSI Administrator when applying for or changing the status of an MNC.